 3) Utilize Retail Arbitrage For Physical Products

-One thing that I like about this opportunity is the ability to get into the physical products space with a trusted company and learn the ropes of getting your product into Amazon.
+One thing that I like about this opportunity is the ability to get into the physical products space with a trusted company and learn the ropes of getting your product moving in Amazon.

 4) Dropshipping with a Fulfilled By Merchant Account

-Dropshipping is the opportunity where you can sell physical products without the need to hold inventory.
+Dropshipping is where you sell physical products without the need to hold inventory.